nats-io/stan.go/README.md

 ## Notes

-- Please raise questions/issues via the [Issue Tracker](https://github.com/nats-io/go-nats-streaming/issues) or via the #stan-preview channel on natsio.slack.com (contact larry@apcera.com or brian@apcera.com for access)
+- Please raise questions/issues via the [Issue Tracker](https://github.com/nats-io/go-nats-streaming/issues).

 ## Known Issues
 - Time- and sequence-based subscriptions are exact.
 Requesting a time or seqno before the earliest stored message for a subject will result in an error (in SubscriptionRequest.Error)